giolaq/baasbox-dart-sdk/README.md

 BaasBox Dart SDK

-A Dart library for BaasBox
+A Dart SDK package for BaasBox